Fidelis Plumbing

 Company Overview

-Fidelis provides water testing services and clean water solutions throughout Texas.
-We utilize top-notch water refiner and reverse osmosis systems to enhance your H2O standards.
-Incorporated in 2011, Marvan spent 14 years serving in the US Marine Corps.
-He completed multiple tours in Afghanistan and Iraq during his service.
-His role is essential in coaching our team to offer our customers the highest level of service.
+Fidelis provides water analysis services and clean water solutions throughout Texas.
+We are armed with top-tier water refiner and reverse osmosis systems to improve your H2O quality.
+Founded in 2011, Marvan spent 14 years serving in the US Marine Corps.
+His military career included tours in both Afghanistan and Iraq.
+His leadership is vital in training our staff to serve our clients with great care.

 Business Services